paypal/dce-go/docs/how-to-develop.md

 Main configuration file captures generic information relevant to compose executor.
 Details are outlined below.
 ```
 launchtask:
-   podmonitorinterval: 10000 # Periodic interval (in milisecond) at which pod is monitored.
+   podmonitorinterval: 10s   # Periodic interval at which pod is monitored.
 (Required)
    pullretry: 3              # Maximum retry count for pulling images. retry with backoff is
                              # used on failure.(Optional, default value is 1.)
    maxretry: 3               # Maximum retry count for retrieving list of containers in a pod.
                              # (Optional, defaults to 1)
-   retryinterval: 10000      # Interval between each cmd retry
+   retryinterval: 10s        # Interval between each cmd retry
                              # (Optional, defaults to 10s)
-   timeout: 100000           # Timeout for pods get running.
+   timeout: 500s             # Timeout for pods get running.
 (Required)
 plugins:
    pluginorder: general      # Define the order of plugins will be executed.
 If you register your
                              # plugin with name "example", you will have "general,example" as pluginorder.